-Heparin-induced skin necrosis (heparin necrosis) is a rare complication of heparin injections either at the injection site or distant sites, in which there is death of skin cells (necrosis) due to inadequate blood supply.
+Heparin-induced skin necrosis is a rare complication of heparin injections either at the injection site or distant sites, in which there is the death of skin cells (necrosis) due to the inadequate blood supply.

 Heparin can also give rise to other cutaneous reactions, including:

-Heparin necrosis can affect adults receiving subcutaneous or intravenous heparin injections either to treat established deep venous thrombosis (DVT) or to prevent this occurring when they are at risk of developing DVT such as following surgery or prolonged hospitalization.
-Women appear to be more commonly affected than men.
+Heparin necrosis can affect adults receiving subcutaneous or intravenous heparin injections either to treat established deep venous thrombosis (DVT) or to prevent this occurring when they are at risk of developing DVTs, such as following surgery or prolonged hospitalisation.
+Women appear to be more commonly affected by heparin-induced necrosis than men.

 Blood tests should be done to work out the cause of the heparin reaction and exclude other causes of skin necrosis.

-In many cases heparin necrosis is due to an allergic immune reaction involving a complex of antibody, heparin, platelet factor 4 (PF4) and platelet.
+In many cases, heparin necrosis is due to an allergic immune reaction involving a complex of antibody, heparin, platelet factor 4 (PF4) and platelet.
 This should be tested for as it is important not to have further heparin if it is positive.
 This form of heparin necrosis is called ‘heparin-induced thrombocytopenia type II’, and, as the name suggests, is associated with low platelet counts.

-Heparin necrosis can however occur in the absence of these antibodies and the mechanism may then be less clear.
-Blood tests are also be done for clotting factors, protein C and protein S (usually normal).
+Heparin necrosis can occur in the absence of these antibodies and the mechanism may then be less clear.
+Blood tests are also be done for clotting factors, protein C and protein S (which are usually normal).

 Subcutaneous provocation tests should not be performed when there has been skin necrosis.